codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

   A token is generated.
 Make sure to note down the token as it will only appear once.
 1. Enter this token in GitHub Actions [as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `CF_API_KEY`.
   Now you can reference it in all GitHub pipelines as you would any other secret.
+1. From the **CF_RUNTIME_URL** list, select the runtime to which to attach this GitHub Action.
+  The
+1. Configure the

+{% include image.html
+lightbox="true"
+file="/images/integrations/github-actions/github-action-int-settings.png"
+url="/images/integrations/github-actions/github-action-int-settings.png"
+alt="GitHub Action integration for image enrichment" caption="GitHub Action integration for image enrichment" max-width="50%"
+%}

 ### GitHub Actions pipeline example